open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         bin/init-all.sh [--deps]

-    If you want to enable GPU-acceleration, use following command:
+    If you want to enable GPU-acceleration through Intel Media Server Studio, use following command:

         bin/init-all.sh [--deps] --hardware

+    If you want to enable GPU-acceleration through libyami, use following command:

+        bin/init-all.sh [--deps] --hardware --yami
    > **Note**: If you have already installed the required system libraries, then --deps is not required.

 2. Run the following commands to start the MCU:

         cd Release-<Version>/
         bin/start-all.sh

-    If mongodb or rabbitmq-server is not running, you can run following command before starting the MCU:

-        bin/init-mongodb.sh [--deps] [--DB_URL=dburl]
-        bin/init-rabbitmq.sh [--deps]

 3. To verify whether the server started successfully, launch your browser and connect to the MCU server at https://XXXXX:3004.
 Replace XXXXX with the IP address or machine name of your MCU server.